DNofulla/DNofulla/README.md

 ✏️ I’m currently working on...
   - My Personal Portfolio Website (90% Done)
   - Applying to Jobs and Internships!
-  - A Social Media (TeleSwan Social Media) Mobile Full Stack Application built with MongoDB, Express, React Native and Node, and JavaScript (MERN Mobile JavaScript Stack) (Is being developed right now)
+  - A Social Media Web and Mobile Full Stack Application (TeleSwan Social Media) built with MongoDB, Express, React Native and Node, and JavaScript (MERN & MERN Mobile JavaScript Stack) (Is being developed right now)
   - A Planner Web and Mobile Full Stack Application (DNote Planner) with MongoDB, Express, ReactJS and Node, and TypeScript (MERN & MERN Mobile TypeScript Stack) (Will be developed after TeleSwan Social Media)
-  - A Fitness Web and Mobile Full Stack Application (DN Fitness Tracker) with MongoDB, Express, React and Node, and JavaScript (MERN & MERN Mobile JavaScript Stack) (Will be developed after DNote Planner)
+  - A Fitness Web and Mobile Full Stack Application (DN Fitness Tracker) with React, NestJS & MongoDB, and TypeScript (Will be developed after DNote Planner)